 - Start and End Times for Visitation: To ensure there is no confusion or misunderstandings, your parallel parenting plan should include the exact pick-up and drop-off times for you and your ex.

-For example, you may have your child on Sunday night at 7 p.m. through Friday’s school drop-off, and your ex may have them starting after school on Friday through 7 p.m. on Sunday.
+As an example, you may have custody of your child from Sunday evening at 7 p.m. to Friday’s school drop-off while the other parent has them starting after school on Fridays until 7 p.m.
+Sundays.